 While we would always recommend that you move your website into HubSpot for best results and use your WordPress site for your blog, you can 100% get the two to work effectively as a unit.

-To make it easier for you to make an informed decision how you can use HubSpot and WordPress together, we have highlighted the most pertinent questions in red.
+To make it easier for you to make an informed decision on how you can use HubSpot and WordPress together, we have highlighted the most pertinent questions in red.

 “I’m interested in HubSpot, but do I have to move my whole website into the tool?”